inkVerb/VIP/301-shell/Lesson-10.md

 | **27** : `./10-array-associative-strings`

-*Note associative arrays can have strings as elements too*
+*Note associative arrays can have quoted strings as elements too*

 ### Array as list in `for` loop